-CENTRAL GREENWAY CONNECTIVITY STUDY PUBLIC COMMENT PERIOD ENDS JULY 1
+CENTRAL GREENWAY CONNECTIVITY STUDY YOUR VOICE IS NEEDED

+PUBLIC COMMENT PERIOD ENDS JULY 1
-YOUR VOICE IS NEEDED

-Going Forward

-County Board adopts the 2030 Parks System Plan, which envisioned Lebanon Hills as the Hub of Dakota County's paved Greenway [bike trail] Network.
+2008 2012 2013 2015 2017 Going Forward County Board adopts the 2030 Parks System Plan, which envisioned Lebanon Hills as the Hub of Dakota County's Greenway (bike trail) Network.
 Several bike trail master plans have been approved, and are planned to link in or near Lebanon Hills.
-To complete the vision of the Parks System Plan, the Board directs staff to update the 2001 Lebanon Hills Master Plan.

-People learn of the new vision for Lebanon Hills and, for a two-year period, strongly and consistently opposed the concept of a paved, end-to-end connector trail through the park.
-In March, the
+To complete the vision of the Parks System Plan, the Board directs staff to update the Lebanon Hills Master Plan.
+People learn of the new vision for Lebanon Hills and, for a two-year period, strongly and consistently oppose the concept of a paved, end-to-end connector trail through the park.
+In a 5-2 vote, the Board adopts the plan with a significant change: "The paved Connector Trail is not to serve as a segment of the Greenway Network.
+A study authorized to evaluate and designate Greenway trail connections around Lebanon Hills is now complete and available for public review and comment thru July 1.
+What will be our Legacy for Lebanon Hills?
+Will the Board stay true to their word?
+Or will the controversial Connector Trail become a main segment of the Greenway Network?

-Board adopted the

-2015 Master Plan

-update with a

-significant change:

-"The paved

-Connector Trail is

-not to serve as a

-segment of the

-Greenway

-Network.

-As a result of this change, a Study was authorized to evaluate and designate Greenway paved trail connections around Lebanon Hills.
-This Study is complete and is now available for public review.

-What will be our

-Legacy for

-Lebanon Hills...

-Will the Board

-stay true

-to their word?

-Or will the

-controversial

-Connector Trail

-become a main

-segment of the

-Greenway

-Network?